jh3nd3rs0n/jargyle/README.md

 You can allow or block the following addresses:

 -   Client addresses (IPv4 and IPv6)
--   External inbound addresses following the SOCKS5 BIND command (IPv4 and IPv6)
+-   Inbound addresses following the SOCKS5 BIND command (IPv4 and IPv6)
--   External inbound addresses following the SOCKS5 UDP ASSOCIATE command (IPv4 and IPv6)
+-   Inbound addresses following the SOCKS5 UDP ASSOCIATE command (IPv4 and IPv6)
--   Internal outbound addresses following the SOCKS5 UDP ASSOCIATE command (IPv4, IPv6, and domain name)
+-   Outbound addresses following the SOCKS5 UDP ASSOCIATE command (IPv4, IPv6, and domain name)

 To allow or block an address or addresses, you will need to specify the address or addresses in any of the following settings:

 -   `allowedClientAddressCriteria`
 -   `blockedClientAddressCriteria`
--   `socks5.onBind.allowedExternalInboundAddressCriteria`
+-   `socks5.onBind.allowedInboundAddressCriteria`
--   `socks5.onBind.blockedExternalInboundAddressCriteria`
+-   `socks5.onBind.blockedInboundAddressCriteria`
--   `socks5.onUdpAssociate.allowedExternalInboundAddressCriteria`
+-   `socks5.onUdpAssociate.allowedInboundAddressCriteria`
--   `socks5.onUdpAssociate.allowedInternalOutboundAddressCriteria`
+-   `socks5.onUdpAssociate.allowedOutboundAddressCriteria`
--   `socks5.onUdpAssociate.blockedExternalInboundAddressCriteria`
+-   `socks5.onUdpAssociate.blockedInboundAddressCriteria`
--   `socks5.onUdpAssociate.blockedInternalOutboundAddressCriteria`
+-   `socks5.onUdpAssociate.blockedOutboundAddressCriteria`

 You can specify an address or addresses in any of the aforementioned settings as a space separated list of each address or addresses as either a literal expression preceded by the prefix `equals:` or a regular expression preceded by the prefix `matches:`.